Hi and welcome to the GRFA fishing report updated on the 15th of July 2023.

-What better way is there to spend a summer day than sitting in a comfortable covered jet boat waiting on another bite from the almighty sturgeon.
+What better way is there to spend a warm summer day than sitting in a comfortable covered jet boat waiting on another bite from the almighty sturgeon.
 With limited fishing pressure on the river this is a great time of year to get out and experience these dinosaurs of the deep.
 We offer half and full day outing’s via jet boat with nothing but the finest in guides and tackle.
 We pride ourselves in ensuring your day is as comfortable, safe and enjoyable as possible.
 Whatever your speed, we will cater to your needs.
-Call or email today. email@example.com
+Call or email today.

 UPPER PITT RIVER:

-The Pitt has been a roller coaster ride in terms of water levels this summer, with fluctuating temperature bouncing the river up down between extremes.
+The Pitt has been a roller coaster ride in terms of water levels this late spring and early summer, with fluctuating temperature bouncing the river up down between extremes.
 Because the Pitt is glacier fed, water levels have been fluctuating with any warm weather bumping the river up and cool days bringing it down fast.
 Keep in mind it takes a whole lot of rain to even move the river level a little at this time of year, in fact, rain typically means the river will be on the drop.
-Having said that, rain can put some colour into the water which is better for the fishing than crystal clear conditions.
+Having said that, rain can put some color into the water which is better for the fishing than crystal clear conditions.

-The fish have been somewhat scattered and it’s best to keep moving.
+The fish have been scattered and it’s best to keep moving.
 Fly fishing is the choice of most anglers and a fast sink tip with different colored leach style streamer patterns in different color schemes are the norm.
 With the water fluctuating try smaller patterns when its clear and larger robust patterns when its colored up.